Dankoy/jforwarder/README.md

    > Community subscriptions:
    1: animals-pets weekly

+> [!NOTE]
+> If you have questions about running this utility then feel free to ask it in [github discusstions](https://github.com/Dankoy/jforwarder/discussions) or in [discord server](https://discord.gg/kDTumB6fEk)

 ## Where to find channel identification?

 Open coub channel in browser.
 Find the last word in URL.
 Use it.